ragingwind/pwa-boilerplate/readme.md

 # Bare Progressive Web App

-> Yet another boilerplate project for Progressive Web App
+> Yet another boilerplate project for Progressive Web App oriented to Chrome on Android only

 # License